 I’ve been noticing a wave of wedding photos where succulents are being used in bouquets for their unique textures and shapes, and I can’t get enough of it!
-If I was planning a wedding I would definitely incorporate this into my flowers- but since I’m not planning a wedding I thought a little home succulent garden would be a perfect way to add it into my day to day life.
+If I were planning a wedding I would incorporate this into my flowers- but since I’m not planning a wedding I thought a little home succulent garden would be a perfect way to add it into my day to day life.

-Making the Garden
+Making my Home Succulent Garden

 I didn’t know a lot about succulents, but I knew that I wanted a cactus and some different plants with unique textures.
 I called a few local greenhouses and asked about the kinds of succulents they had while madly googling the words I thought they were saying!
-It turns out that a few common succulents that are easier to track down are Hens and Chicks, Sedum, Rosettes and Sempervivum.
-If you’re calling greenhouses it’s also helpful to ask for plants that are 2-3″ tall if you want to have a low, modern looking arrangement.
+It turns out that a few common succulents that are easier to track down are Hens and Chicks, Sedum, Rosettes, and Sempervivum.
+If you’re calling greenhouses, it’s also helpful to ask for plants that are 2-3″ tall if you want to have a low, modern looking arrangement.

 Along with the primary plants that I wanted to get I tried to look for some that could work to fill in the gaps in the arrangement, so I bought a mixture of solid, stocky plants as well as ones that were full, flexible and could be easily separated into smaller bunches.
-I also brought my bowls with me while I was shopping so I could make sure I was keeping the right scale in mind and avoid getting caught up in the moment and buying something was beautiful but wouldn’t work.
+I also brought my bowls with me while I was shopping so I could make sure I was keeping the right scale in mind and avoid getting caught up at the moment and buying something was beautiful but wouldn’t work.

-Once I had all my plants I took them out of their pots and carefully separated them, and got dirty!
+Once I had all my plants, I took them out of their pots and carefully separated them, and got dirty!

-By putting a little bit of soil into each bowl and being gentle with my cactus, I was able to try out different arrangements with the plants until I found exactly what what I wanted.
+By putting a little bit of soil into each bowl and being gentle with my cactus, I was able to try out different arrangements with the plants until I found exactly what I wanted.
 Then it was just a matter of adding enough soil and a little sip of water for them, and the garden was ready!

-A couple of days later and that flower is wide open, and it looks like there are more buds that will be taking it’s place soon.
+A couple of days later and that flower is wide open, and it looks like there are more buds that will be taking its place soon.
 As the first potted plants in our home, these succulents are brave little guys- but I think they’ll survive the summer in my care :)